palmercluff/japaniku-v2/japaniku-jekyll/_posts/2020-11-03-ookunoshima.markdown

 As soon as you get off the boat or ferry, you'll see rabbits all over.
 Here is the first one we met!
 <img src="http://palmercluff.com/images/ookunoshima/first-rabbit.jpg" style="width:100%" />

 There is a hotel and spa on this island.
-Standing in front of the hotel entrance looking outwards, there is some good scenery, and couple other rabbits!
-The hotel has bicycles for rent, which we recommend because there are trails around the whole island, and renting a bike is going to be a little more efficient than walking if you are stressed for time.
-Biking around the whole island takes a couple hours.
+Standing in front of the hotel entrance and looking outwards, there is great scenery.
+The hotel has bicycles for rent, which we recommend because there are trails around the whole island.
+Biking around the whole island takes a couple hours, so and renting a bike is going to be a little more efficient in opposed to walking if you are stressed for time.
 <img src="http://palmercluff.com/images/ookunoshima/front-of-hotel.jpg" style="width:100%" />
 <img src="http://palmercluff.com/images/ookunoshima/bicycle.jpg" style="width:100%" />